 Diabetes in dogs and cats alike usually requires treatment with daily insulin injections.
 However, there may be some rare exceptions where this is not needed.

-Ask your veterinarian what and how much you should be feeding your pet, and stick to this at mealtimes.
+Although some breeds are genetically prone to diabetes, Dr Cath explains that diet management can still help.
+Ask your veterinarian what and how much you should be feeding your pet and stick to this at mealtimes.

 If your pet begins to lose or gain weight on their current diet, you can adjust it within reason.
 But don’t give in to the puppy dog eyes or pitiful meows with another handful of kibble if your pet is a healthy weight!
 Make sure to account for any scraps or treats when you’re feeding your pet too, as these can often be high in calories.

-brown fat dog on wooden chair suffers from diabetes in dogs
+brown fat Bulldog on a wooden chair wakes up from a snooze

 Planning ahead pre-diabetes

-Getting pet insurance for your dog or cat before any diabetes warning signs appear is important.
-That way it’s not a pre-existing condition when you take out insurance, which means you won’t be covered for it.
-Then you can easily get them the treatment they deserve.
+Getting pet insurance before any diabetes warning signs appear in dogs and cats is important.
+That way it’s not a pre-existing condition when you take out insurance (which would mean they’re not covered for it).
+Then you can more easily get them the treatment they deserve.

 Share On: